d1solis/cse15l-lab-reports/lab-report-week5.md

 written_2/travel_guides/berlitz2/Vallarta-WhatToDo.txt:82
 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:140
 ```
-This command is searching for all files with a `.txt` extension inside any immediate subdirectories of `written_2/` directory, and counts the number of lines in those files that DO NOT contain the word "tourist".
+This command is searching for all files with a `.txt` extension inside any immediate subdirectories of `written_2/` directory, and counts the number of lines in those files that DO NOT contain the word "tourist" from the `v` command which is used to invert the search and print all lines that do not match the search pattern.
 This command is useful if you want to count the number of lines that do not match a particular search pattern in multiple files.